paultopia/embed_metadata_in_pdf/readme.md

 note to self: dev build/server: `npx parcel index.html`build for prod `npx parcel build index.html --public-url ./` (the last thing is to force it to use relative urls for the javascript and css files)

-TODO:

-- see if it works on mobile/in safari

-- test embedding on PDFs that already have metadata to make sure it doesn't overwrite or fail

-- test with non CSL JSON formats (esp. ris, bibtex)

-- get rid of junk development code like the console.logs

-**NOTE**

-- as of the morning of 2-29-24, I discovered a bug that seems to corrupt some PDF files.
-Working on it.